Konstantin8105/Effective_Go_RU/README.md

-Go does not provide the typical, type-driven notion of subclassing, but it does have the ability to &ldquo;borrow&rdquo; pieces of an implementation by *embedding* types within a struct or interface.
+Go does not provide the typical, type-driven notion of subclassing, but it does have the ability to "borrow" pieces of an implementation by *embedding* types within a struct or interface.